HackShitUp/data-mining-project/README.md

 3. Open final_project.ipynb
 4. In the toolbar, select Cell and "Run All"

+NOTES:

-NOTE: The message "Using TensorFlow backend" is not an error but simply an information message.
+1. The message "Using TensorFlow backend" is not an error but simply an information message.
+2. Values output on your run may be different from the values recorded in our report.
+This is due to SMOTE's random selection.